fluentmigrator/documentation/articles/fluent-interface.md

 Insert.IntoTable("TestTable").Row(new { Name = new NonUnicodeString("ansi string") });
 ```

-## AllRows Attribute
+## `AllRows()` Method

 A common task is to add a non-nullable column without a default value.
-One way this can be achieved is with the 'AllRows' attribute, via these three steps:
+One way this can be achieved is with the 'AllRows' method, via these three steps:

 1. Add new nullable column.
 ```cs